-- 29.(1) There is hereby established a fund to be known as the "Barbados Civil Aviation Authority Fund" which shall consist of the following: - (a) such amounts as may accrue from the operation of the Fund; - (b) such amounts as may be voted for the purpose by Parliament; - (c) such amounts as may be borrowed by the Authority for its purposes; - (d) such amounts as may accrue from fees and charges for the provision of services and the use of facilities and in respect of the performance of its functions or the exercise of its powers in the administration of this Act; - (e) such amounts as may be provided by foreign States or, international organizations for the purposes of this Act; - (f) amounts realized from investment proceeds; and - (g) such other moneys as may become available to the Authority from any other source approved by the Minister. - (2) The resources of the Fund shall be applied in the payment of expenses and towards the discharging of obligations and the performing of any function of the Authority under this Act.
+- 25.(1) There is hereby established a fund to be known as the "Barbados Civil Aviation Authority Fund" which shall consist of the following: - (a) such amounts as may accrue from the operation of the Fund; - (b) such amounts as may be voted for the purpose by Parliament; - (c) such amounts as may be borrowed by the Authority for its purposes; - (d) such amounts as may accrue from fees and charges for the provision of services and the use of facilities and in respect of the performance of its functions or the exercise of its powers in the administration of this Act; - (e) such amounts as may be provided by a foreign state or an international organization for the purposes of this Act; - (f) amounts realized from investment proceeds; and - (g) such other moneys as may become available to the Authority from any other source approved by the Minister responsible for Finance.

+(2) The resources of the Fund shall be applied in the payment of expenses and towards the discharging of obligations and the performing of any function of the Authority under this Act.